Request Information

 Please request electronic transcripts, if this service is offered by your previous school(s), to be sent directly to the admissions email.
 Electronic transcripts are usually delivered more quickly than physical copies sent by mail.

-Courses in the Biodiversity Conservation and Management program focus on the human aspect of conservation issues, and develop skills and knowledge in conservation ecology, data analytics and visualization, spatial mapping, emerging conservation technologies, conservation research and monitoring, policy implementation, conservation leadership and community engagement.
+Courses explore the human aspect of conservation, and develop skills and knowledge in conservation ecology, data analytics and visualization, spatial mapping, emerging conservation technologies, conservation research and monitoring, policy implementation, conservation leadership and community engagement.

 To earn the Master of Science in Biodiversity Conservation and Management (MS), students must complete all eleven courses (31 credits).